 - How long should it take before I receive my IRS Tax Transcript?

 - Your transcript should be available instantaneously through the “Get Transcript Online” tool for the filer to download in PDF form.
 If you are requesting the transcript by mail, it should take seven-ten days upon IRS receipt for your tax transcript to be mailed.

 - If I use the IRS Data Retrieval Tool, will I need to request an IRS Tax Return Transcript?

 - In most cases, no. The information on your IRS Tax Return Transcript will be the same information carried over from using the IRS Data Retrieval Tool.
 If you filed an amended return or if there is conflicting information on file, the Financial Aid Office may request you submit an IRS Tax Return Transcript.

 - How do I go back and use the IRS Data Retrieval Tool if I did not use it when I submitted my FAFSA?

 - Log into your account at www.fafsa.ed.gov and select “Correct” your submitted FAFSA.
 In the Financial Information tab, select “already completed,” review the check box options listed, and check any boxes that apply to your household.
 The FAFSA will determine if you are eligible to use the IRS Data Retrieval Tool.
-If offered, click the “Link to the IRS” button after inputting your FAFSA PIN.
+If offered, click the “Link to the IRS” button after inputting your FSA ID username and password.
 Then, select “OK” to continue to the IRS website.
 Submit the identifying information requested by the IRS.
 Once the tax information is showing, select “Transfer My Tax Information into the FAFSA,” then “Transfer now”.
 After the tax information has transferred, do not adjust any of the populated fields.
 If you were not offered the option to “Link to the IRS”, you are considered ineligible to use the IRS Data Retrieval Tool.